 4. RST Received

-Please include an official SKN summary sheet or similar.
+Please include an official SKN summary sheet (available below) or similar.

 Neil Sanderson, 33 Seacliffe Road, Hillsborough, Auckland 1042

 or email to firstname.lastname@example.org.

 If you make at least five valid contacts and submit a “perfect log” you will receive a Solid Copy Certificate.